Squirrel Scouts (The Scout Association): Logo and branding

 The Squirrels logo consists of the word 'Squirrels' in red, with the initial 'S' forming a tail of a squirrel.

-The logo and other branding were modelled on the wildlife of Brownsea Island where Robert Baden-Powell held his 1907 Brownsea Island camp and also drew inspiration from fashion brands.
+The logo and other branding were modelled on the wildlife (mainly the abundance of red squirrels) of Brownsea Island where Robert Baden-Powell held his 1907 Brownsea Island camp.
 The branding was designed by Supple Studios for the Scout Association.